markschelbergen/swinging-kite/cycles/README.md

 ![V3 kite](kite.jpeg)

-## Terms for using the data:
+## Terms and requests considering using the data:
+- The contents of this repository are published under a CC-BY-NC-ND 4.0 license: the data can be used for non-commercial purposes as long as attribution is made to this repository.
-- Kitepower shall get acknowledged each time the data is used.
-Acknowledgements must contain a link to www.kitepower.nl.
+- When using the dataset acknowledge Kitepower and include a link to www.kitepower.nl.
-- When a scientific publication that uses the data is pursued, the article needs to be reviewed and approved by Kitepower prior to submitting.
-Send the preprint together with the data via email to publications@kitepower.nl.
+- Notify Kitepower when pursuing a publication that uses the data.
+Send the preprint including the data via email to publications@kitepower.nl.
-- For other types of publications, e.g. via media outlets, Kitepower shall be informed prior publication including the data via email to publications@kitepower.nl.
-- Kitepower retains the right to post a preprint of the publication containing the data on kitepower.nl and/or Kitepower-related networks, if such public posting is in accordance with the agreement between author and publisher.
+- Kitepower wishes to post the preprint of the publication containing the data on kitepower.nl and/or Kitepower-related networks, if such public posting is in accordance with the agreement between author and publisher.
-- This data cannot be shared or re-published, only the publication of compiled data is granted.
-- Publications that use the data shall emphasize that the test flight does not represent the state-of-the-art of Kitepower as the system configuration was already dated at the time of the test and has gone through thorough development since then (e.g. Kitepower nowadays employs a much larger kite).
+- Stress that the test flight does not represent the state-of-the-art of Kitepower as the system configuration was already dated at the time of the test and has gone through substantial development since then (e.g. Kitepower nowadays employs a much larger kite).
 Moreover, the test was focused on data acquisition rather than maximising energy production.

 ## Content of the data set